nats-io/nats-architecture-and-design/adr/ADR-33.md

 The Windows-build of NATS Server has been enhanced to directly leverage the Windows Security & Identity library functions.
 APIs from libraries `ncrypt.dll` and `crypt32.dll` are invoked to find and retrieve public certificates at startup and perform signatures during TLS negotiation.

+##### Inclusion of Intermediate CA Certificates

+When a leaf certificate is matched (see below Example Configurations), NATS server will attempt to source a valid trust chain of certificates from the local Windows machine's trust store, i.e. a valid chain from the leaf to a trusted self-signed certificate in the store (typically a CA root).

+If at least one valid chain is found, the first valid chain is selected and NATS server will form a final certificate as the matched leaf certificate plus non-self signed intermediate certificates that may be present in the valid chain.

+If no valid trust chain is found in the local Windows machine's trust store, the NATS server will form the final certificate as the matched leaf certificate only, no intermediate chained certs will be included.

+##### Validation Policy

+Note that CRL, OCSP, explicit role validation (TLS server or TLS client) and other policy features are specifically avoided in certificate match (and intermediate population) against the Windows KSP, as these are ultimately provided by the eventual trust validator in TLS negotiation, i.e.this provider implements identity lookup and identity signature but is not itself the trust/policy validator of its own identity claims.

 #### Identity Lookup Options

 `cert_match_by` may be one of the following: